 Education sector benefiting from major JSIF programme interventions

-The programme, now in its ninth cycle, is financed by the Caribbean Development Bank (CDB).
+Now in its ninth cycle, the programme (BNTF IX) is financed by the Caribbean Development Bank.

 It covers five target areas — education and human resource development, access and drainage, water and sanitation systems, health, and livelihood enhancement.